 Graduate Student Organizations

-Graduate students are represented by the Microbiology Graduate Student Association (MGSA) and the UGA Graduate Student Association.
+Graduate students are represented by the Microbiology Graduate Student Association (MGSA) and the UGA Graduate Professional Student Association.
 We also encourage participation in the Graduate Students and Postdocs in Science (GSPS) organization at UGA.
+You can find a complete list of Graduate Student Organizations on the Graduate School website.

 The American Society for Microbiology

 Students are encouraged to take advantage of the largest professional society in our field, The American Society for Microbiology (ASM), which has many professional resources and opportunities for students.
 Students can receive ASM Membership and its benefits at a discount rate.
 The ASM website has links to meetings, career and networking opportunities, and much more.
-ASM-GAP has programs specifically targeted for graduate students and postdocs, and several of our students have taken advantage of the career-developing Kadner Institute and the writing & publishing workshop.
-Students interested in these programs should check their timing, the deadlines for application, and discuss them with their advisor.
-Students should alert the graduate coordinator when they apply and when they learn whether they are accepted or not.
+Students interested in ASM programs should check their timing, the deadlines for application, and discuss them with their advisor.
 The department has traditionally been able to support travel expenses associated with attending these valuable activities.
 Students may also find valuable opportunities close to home in the ASM Southeastern Branch, which maintains an ASM-Branch Facebook page.
 Finally, several ASM meetings support student travel (see Travel Support section above).

 Many opportunities for fellowships, student grants, and awards can be found below.
 Note that restrictions apply, and not all students will be eligible for some awards.
 Students are able to apply directly for some awards but in other cases they must be nominated by their advisor, and they should discuss these opportunities with their advisor accordingly.
 The fellowships available as well as their application deadlines, eligibility requirements, etc., change frequently.
 Students are encouraged to view the opportunities below as examples, and to seek out other fellowships.
 You can help us keep the links below up to date by contacting the graduate coordinator or the graduate program assistant with new information.